Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Economic Entropy

 If we interpret entropy as corresponding to aggregate utility, then the first observation implies that trade, or financial flow, between any two (exchange) economies does not decrease aggregate utility.
 That is, there will always be gains of trade, except for the limiting case of zero gains.
 Indeed, if any number of economies are put into contact using any network of trade or financial connections, trade or financial flows will yield non-negative gains of trade for the compound system.
 Furthermore, any reduction in restrictions on trade (e.g., removing a barrier to trade for one or more goods, or removing a prohibition on moving money from one economy to another) will lead to non-negative gains of trade.
 Note, though, that the gains of trade may be unequally distributed---indeed, one or more economy may lose entropy, as long as the entropy of the whole system increases.
 We analyse trade in detail in Section~\ref{sec:trade}.

-One consequence of existence and extensiveness of entropy is that it provides a rationale for the standard economics notion of representative agent,\footnote{The notion of a representative agent, is widely and somewhat controversially used in providing a microfoundation for macroeconomic behaviour. \cite{H96} traces the notion back to Alfred Marshall \cite{Mar}, while \cite{K92} finds similar ideas in Francis Edgeworth \cite{E81}.
-The notion of a representative firm was critiqued by Lionel Robbins \cite{L28}; and critiques of the broader coherence of the notion, in view of the heterogeneity of economic agents, have continued \cite{K92}.
-Nonetheless, representative agent models continue to be influential in macroeconomics and finance \cite{MP}.} though with a twist.
+One consequence of existence and extensiveness of entropy that has interesting implications for standard macroeconomic theory is a rationale for the notion of the representative agent,\footnote{The notion of a representative agent, is widely and somewhat controversially used in providing a microfoundation for macroeconomic behaviour. \cite{H96} traces the notion back to Alfred Marshall \cite{Mar}, while \cite{K92} finds similar ideas in Francis Edgeworth \cite{E81}.
+The notion of a representative firm was critiqued by Lionel Robbins \cite{L28}; and critiques of the broader coherence of the notion of a representative agent have continued \cite{K92}, leading to richer modelling approaches \cite{KMV}.} though with a twist.
 Given entropy function $S(M,G)$ for an economy with $N$ agents, we can define $U_r(m,g) = S(Nm,Ng)/N$ and consider it as the utility for a representative agent to possess amounts $m$ of money and $g$ of goods.
 Maximising the sum of the entropies of several economies then corresponds exactly to maximising the average utility of their representative agents, weighted by the numbers of agents in each economy.
 There is no need, however, to scale entropy to the level of individual agents.
-Our approach says that each economy has a utility function (its entropy) and a collection of economies in contact act to maximise the sum of their constituent utilities (i.e., maximizing the entropy of the collection of economies as a whole).
-Note that this maximization of summed utility over the system of economies can arise purely from the interactions of myopic or selfish agents, from their ability to trade and to move money from one economy to another, as long as there is convergence to a unique statistical equilibrium (Section~\ref{sec:eqm}).
+Our approach says that each economy has a utility function (its entropy) and a collection of economies in contact act to maximise the sum of their constituent utilities (i.e., maximising the entropy of the collection of economies as a whole).
+Note that this maximisation of summed utility over the system of economies can arise purely from the interactions of myopic or selfish agents, from their ability to trade and to move money from one economy to another, as long as there is convergence to a unique statistical equilibrium (Section~\ref{sec:eqm}).